Dev-Dylann/ecommerce-product-page/README-template.md

 ### What I learned

-Learnt how to use the React's Context API properly with Typescript.
+Learnt how to use React's Context API properly with Typescript.

 ## Author